 Can I search multiple airports on Google Flights?

-If you want to compare flights from different cities, the first thing you have to do is click the little plus sign in the departures box.
-Then, go ahead and type in the cities you’re thinking about flying out of.
+Yes, this is one of the best functions of Google Flights, in my opinion.
+If you want to compare flights to or from different cities, you just have to click the little plus sign in the departure or destination box and type in the other cities you’re thinking about flying out of.

 Is it safe to book flights through Google?

 Google is a reliable third party with some of the world’s best data security.
 While no website is perfectly protected from hacking or other scary internet-age woes, you can rest assured that Google is one of the most equipped to ensure your data is secured.
 However, most travelers use Google Flights to find their preferred flights and then go to the airline’s website to book them – this is one of the best ways to use this tool.